marv972228/Calc/README.md

 About:

   Java SM implementation of a basic calculator.
-I took the course COP 4380 Summer 2016 @ Florida State University and studied the book
-  Practical UML Statecharts by Miro Samek.
+I took the course COP 4380 Summer 2016 @ Florida State University with Dr. Robert Lacher as the professor.
+We studied the book "Practical UML Statecharts C/C++" by Miro Samek.

   The inspiration for the Java Calc program is from: figure 2.18 "The final calculator statechart" pp 97.